codefellows/seattle-301n11/README.md

 ##### Quizzes

-- Course quizzes (one per week, published on Friday afternoon to be completed over the subsequent weekend) are administered through Canvas.
+- Course quizzes (one per week for weeks 1 - 6) are administered through Canvas.

 ##### One On Ones